gioelelm/gioelelm.github.io/content/home/media.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Outreach and popular science" subtitle = ""
+title = "Outreach"
+subtitle = "Popular science, News and Media"

 # Order that this section will appear in.
-weight = 4
+weight = 2

 # Content.
 # Display content from the following folder.